moveit/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 Step 4: Use Motion Planning with the Panda
 -------------------------------------------

-* Now, you can start motion planning with the Panda in the MoveIt!
-RViz Plugin.
+* Now, you can start motion planning with the Panda in the MoveIt RViz Plugin.

   * Move the Start State to a desired location.